antrea-io/antrea/docs/antrea-network-policy.md

   Antrea NetworkPolicy is Namespace scoped.
 For example, the `test-grp-with-namespace` Group in the [sample](#group-crd) cannot be used by Antrea NetworkPolicy `appliedTo`.
-- Antrea will not validate the referenced Group resources; if the convention is violated in the Antrea NetworkPolicy's `appliedTo` section or for any of the rules' `appliedTo`, then Antrea will report a condition of type `Realizable` in the NetworkPolicy status with `False` status, `NetworkPolicyAppliedToUnsupportedGroup` reason and a detailed message.
+- Antrea will not validate the referenced Group resources for the `appliedTo` convention;
+  if the convention is violated in the Antrea NetworkPolicy's `appliedTo` section or for any of the rules' `appliedTo`, then Antrea will report a condition `Realizable=False` in the NetworkPolicy status, the condition includes `NetworkPolicyAppliedToUnsupportedGroup` reason and a detailed message.
 - `childGroups` only accepts strings, and they will be considered as names of the Groups and will be looked up in the policy's own Namespace.
 For example, if child Group `child-0` exists in `ns-2`, it should not be added as a child Group for